patbos/gre/README.md

 GRE
 ===
-Groovy Remote Execution executes commands to remote servers using SSH GRE uses default SSH with authentication key, but passwords are supported if same password can be used on all servers.
+Groovy Remote Execution is a deployment and automation framework.
+GRE uses default SSH with authentication key, but passwords are supported if same password can be used on all servers.

 Introduction